GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Heavy Weapons
 - prefers to lay down covering fire from behind cover
-- his head is frequently exposed, but is also heavily armored
+- his head is frequently exposed but is also heavily armored
 - destroying the ammo pack on his back will cause an explosion

 #### Immobilizer
-- shoots a close range sticky foam that stops his target from moving
+- shoots a close-range sticky foam that stops his target from moving
 - once his target has been ensnared, he'll switch to another weapon and shoot them
 - destroying his backpack causes him and everyone nearby to be ensnared

 #### Medic
 - prefers to stay behind the front lines and revive downed allies
-- in close quarters combat, he can use his shock paddles to lethal effect
+- in close-quarter combat, he can use his shock paddles to lethal effect
 - destroying the medical pack on his back will prevent him from reviving allies and shock everyone nearby
 - elites will revive fallen enemies faster and provide the revived target with an overheal along with some armor should they revive a Veteran, Elite or Named enemy
 - mobs revived also have their weak points repaired (TODO: verify this information)

 #### RPG
-- unleashes rocket propelled grenades at enemies
+- unleashes rocket-propelled grenades at enemies
 - tends to keep his distance from any agent, so playing aggressively tends to work with RPGs
 - if forced into CQC, he will resort to using a pistol
 - destroying his rocket-filled backpack results in an explosion that is always fatal to him